MathewAlfrenn/Neural-Network/README.md

 # Neural Network for Handwritten Digit Prediction

 This project is a **Neural Network** built from scratch to predict handwritten digits.
 The network is implemented using just **Python** and **NumPy**, without any external machine learning libraries or frameworks.
 It can be trained using a simple script, and a web application is provided to allow you to test the network by drawing your own numbers.
 **Project Overview**

 This project is a simple neural network built for the task of digit classification.
 It is based on the well-known MNIST dataset, which consists of images of handwritten digits (0-9).
 The model is trained to recognize these digits and can predict the digit for unseen images.

+Additionally, the model can also classify clothing items if opened with the code in the cloth folder, which was derived from the same code used for the number classification task.
+The clothing dataset is used to test the model’s ability to generalize.

 **Important Notes:**